tomas-ravalli/dynamic-pricing-engine/README.md

 * **🏠 Internal factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability.
 * **🌍 External factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.

-> For a detailed description of the features in the synthetic dataset, please refer to the [Data Dictionary](reports/data-dictionary.md).
+> For a detailed description of the features in the synthetic dataset, please refer to [Data Dictionary](reports/data-dictionary.md).

 ### 4. A/B Testing & Validation